Azarattum/TheFramework/README.md

 # The Framework [BASE]
-For easy development js/ts applications.
+For easy development of js/ts applications.

 This is **base** branch!
 Check **node** or **browser** for platform specific development.